reykjavik-university/2014-T-514-VEFT/Week09/Express.md

     express myapp

-But our example is going to simple so we are just going to start from scratch.
+But our example is going to be simple so we are just going to start from scratch.

 ## Middleware
 As was stated before Express is a lightweight framework which only encapsulates the most important parts of an HTTP server, so if we need more features middleware is here to save the day.